Welcome, Guest.

 [edit] Overview

-This is a placeholder for my growing description of Tree Planting Road, which crosses the eastern saddle above Hilo, going 10 miles from Saddle Road (16 mile marker, elev.
-4200 ft) to Stainback Highway (2900 ft) on Mauna Loa's eastern rift zone.
-(The "Kulani" area) I would not recommend this area for bird watching, as there are not that many birds compared to other parts of the saddle.
+I would not particularly recommend this area for bird watching, as there are not that many birds compared to areas further up Saddle Road.
 However, there are a few interesting natural features and views on this road, and it's a good mountain bike ride for those who like mud and rocks, or just a good place to get far away from civilization.
+Some might like to study the various habitats and plants growing along it.
+After entering the first forest/kipuka there are many mud pits and ponds on the road, so expect to get wet feet if you continue on.

-If you decide to go off-road, use some trail marking tape or something, because this is some extremely rugged country.
+If you decide to go off-road, use a GPS AND compass, and some trail marking tape, because this is some extremely rugged, boggy and densely vegetated country.
 ASSUME that if you get lost here YOU WILL DIE.
 (Maybe you won't, but I'm not kidding, take it seriously)

-If you have a good map (e.g. the Bier map, or USGS topo map) you'll also see a short straight trail starting off of the same side of Saddle Road just downhill from Tree Planting Road, and heading downslope diagonal to it.
-This trail isn't much at the beginning where it crosses scrubby forest on the 1855 lava flow, but after about 1/2 mile it also drops off the 1855 lava flow surface, and down into a VERY dense forest that's quite interesting and has a decent assortment of birds.
+If you have a good map (e.g. the Bier map, or USGS topo map) you'll also see a short dead-end road starting off of the same side of Saddle Road just downhill from Tree Planting Road, heading generally East.
+This trail isn't much at the beginning where it crosses scrubby forest on the 1855 lava flow, but after about 1/2 mile it also drops down into a VERY dense forest that's quite interesting and often has a decent assortment of common birds.

-Another interesting place to explore in this area is the powerline service roads running parallel to the other side of Saddle Road, and the trails leading off of those to places like the Wailuku River.
+Another interesting place to explore in this area is the powerline service roads running along the other side of Saddle Road.
 Otherwise, lonely Tree Planting Road crosses a VERY remote part of the Saddle, and there's no other road or trail crossing the Saddle between Ola'a Flume Road at the 8 mile mark and Kulani Powerline Road at the 22 mile mark.
 That's an interesting feature in and of itself!

 [edit] Birds